Thursday, January 15, 2026

 Wastea handbag | Courtesy Scays Group

-Wastea’s origins date back nearly five years, with the company’s determination to create a new generation of sustainable materials.
+Wastea’s origins date back more than five years, with the company’s determination to create a new generation of sustainable materials.
 “It was very important for us to find a waste which has no future life cycle, and second, to find an industry and plants which are environmentally friendly.
 We found tea waste of the Camellia sinensis tea plant to be the most eco-friendly,” Dogan explained.

 Scays Group says it identified an opportunity in the vast amount of tea waste generated globally.
 Up to ten percent of all commercially harvested tea leaves eventually become waste, occurring at various stages of processing.
 This waste, largely unrecycled, typically ends up in landfills or is incinerated.